 Fantasy books have the ability to transport us to other worlds.
 Historical fantasy books recreate a time in the past, putting an enchanting twist on it.
-From an epic set in 13th century Japan to putting dragons in the Napoleonic wars, these eight historical fantasy books are sure to delight and fascinate readers.
+From an epic set in 13th century Japan to a saga about dragons in the Napoleonic wars, these eight historical fantasy books are sure to delight and fascinate readers.

 Spirit of the Ronin

 The third and final installment in the Ronin Trilogy, which also includes Heart of the Ronin and Sword of the Ronin, once again follows Ken’ishi in thirteenth-century Japan.
 Ken’ishi is finally working with a powerful samurai lord…but things become complicated when he learns his new master is married to the only woman he’s ever loved.